Jason Vosler Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is 23rd in MLB with a collective 8.2 strikeouts per nine innings.

-- The Braves have a 3.15 team ERA that ranks fifth across all MLB pitching staffs.
+- The Braves have a 3.73 team ERA that ranks seventh across all league pitching staffs.

-- Braves pitchers combine to allow six home runs (0.7 per game), the third-fewest in baseball.
+- Braves pitchers combine to give up nine home runs (0.8 per game), the eighth-fewest in baseball.

-- Elder (1-0) takes the mound for the Braves to make his second start of the season.
+- Wright starts for the first time this season for the Braves.

-- The right-hander last appeared on Wednesday against the St. Louis Cardinals, when he tossed six scoreless innings while giving up two hits.
+- In his last appearance on Wednesday, Oct.
+12, the 27-year-old right-hander, started and went six scoreless innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.